rxhernandez/TEMCOIN/README.md

 ----------------
 TEMCOIN requires Python 3.8 or later to run.

-You can the TEMCOIN package from the source distribution (sdist).
+You can install the TEMCOIN package from the source distribution (sdist).
 For this, first ensure you have the build python package.

 $ pip install --upgrade build